Langley superlab bust revisit

-It was another one down for all the usual suspects; the KTF Sandhers, Sinaloa Cartel, and Sami El-Helou.
+It was another one down for the usual suspects; the Sandher Crime Family, Sinaloa Cartel, and Sami El-Helou.

 The most common synthesis route for fentanyl uses precursor chemicals: 4-anilino-N-phenethyl-4-piperidine (ANPP) and N-phenethyl-4-piperidone (NPP).

-Two unnamed bums, a 31-year-old Burnaby man and a 43-year-old Surrey man, were arrested and face charges.
+Two still unnamed bums, a 31-year-old Burnaby man and a 43-year-old Surrey man, were arrested and face charges.
+One was an organic chemist from India.
+He reportedly fled back to Punjab.
 Three other search warrants were executed at their residences.
 It took cops three days to dismantle the lab, destroy the equipment and dispose of the contaminated materials.
-The fentanyl lab was another one down for the Sandher/KTF/Sinaloa Cartel operation.
-This was the bust after the Falkland Lab was taken down.
-The North Vernon bust followed, then the 3 labs in the Lower Mainland this spring.
+This was the first bust after the Sandher/KTF/Sinaloa Cartel Falkland lab was taken down.
+The North Vernon bust followed, then the 3 labs in the Lower Mainland in spring of 2025.

 Fentanyl was shipped south, some of it by helicopter.
 In the mix was Ed ‘Skeeter’ Russell and Hunter Helicopters.